-With Christmas just gone by, I feel that it is an opportunity to write about our Community’s beliefs and views about Christmas and its related celebrations.
+With Christmas just gone by, I feel that it is an opportunity to write about the Sunna Files Community’s beliefs and views about Christmas and its related celebrations.
 Muslims do not celebrate Christmas.
-Many people know this, but they may not know why.
+Many people know this, but they may do not know why.
 If Jesus, peace be upon him, is so revered in Islam, why do we not celebrate his birthday?
 It is necessary to point out that Jesus and his mother Hazrat Maryam (Mary), are revered highly by Muslims.

 The other question that needs to be addressed regarding Christmas is whether 25 December is the actual date of birth of Jesus.
 According to the Bible within the hands of Christians nowadays, when Jesus was born, shepherds slept outside in the open to tend to their sheep and date palms were the seasonal fruit.
 When the baby (Jesus) was born, Hazrat Maryam shook a date palm tree and ate the dates that fell.
 She drank water from a nearby stream.
 It was the season of the ripening of dates, probably around August or September.
 Both the Quran and Bible (New Testament, Luke 2:7-8.) give evidence of the actual time of Jesus’ birth as autumn rather than winter.